-Applications for the HOQI Volunteer Program are currently closed.
+Applications for the EACN Internships and the HOQI Volunteer Program are currently closed.

 Thank you for your interest in applying to volunteer with Equal Access Clinic Network Health Outreach and Quality Improvement Program (HOQI).
 Our dedicated undergraduate students volunteer alongside physicians and UF medical students at our clinics in a variety of ways.
 Our volunteer positions are a valuable experience for any student pursuing a healthcare career, and more importantly, provides care for our local underserved community in the Gainesville area.
 Please see below to see below how you can be involved: